 Should an elephant stray close to your campsite or lodge, please suppress any urge to wander closer on foot – it may well aggressively react if surprised!

 An elephant is large enough to hurt the occupants of a vehicle, so if it doesn’t want your car to pass, back off and wait until it has crossed the road or moved out.

 If an elephant does threaten a vehicle in earnest and backing off isn’t an option, then revving the engine hard will generally dissuade it from pursuing the contest.

-Unless trapped, however, their interest will be food, not people, so in the event of a genuine confrontation, throw down the food before the baboon gets too close.
+Unless trapped, however, their interest will be food, not people, so in the event of a real confrontation, throw down the food before the baboon gets too close.

-Should you encounter any other most dangerous large predator on foot, the most important thing you need to know is that running away will almost certainly trigger its ‘chase’ instinct and it will win the race.
-Better to stand still and/or back off very slowly, preferably without making eye contact.
+Should you encounter any of the big cats on foot, the most important thing you need to know is that running away will almost certainly trigger a ‘chase’ instinct, and it will win the race.
+Better to stand still and back off very slowly, preferably without making eye contact.

-Snakes generally slither away when they sense the seismic vibrations made by footfall, though be aware that rocky slopes and cliffs are a favoured habitat of the slothful puff adder, which may not move off in such circumstances.
+Snakes generally slither away when they sense the seismic vibrations made by footfall.
+Nonetheless, be aware that rocky slopes and cliffs are a favored habitat of the slothful puff adder, which may not move off in such circumstances.